babylonhealth/ios-playbook/TechnicalDocuments/UI_engineering_guidelines.md

 ### DesignLibrary

 `DesignLibrary` is our abstraction layer.
-Instead of depending on implementations like `BentoKit` or `Atomic Components` we depend on abstractions.
+Instead of depending on concrete types of components, either from `BentoKit` or `Atomic Components`, we depend on abstractions in a form of abstract factory methods that return `AnyRenderable`.
 For more informations please check the [proposal](./Proposals/BabylonDesignLibrary.md)

 ## Frequent Scenarios and how we should deal with them